 Learn by doing.
-In 12 mind-expanding weeks you’ll learn to understand and analyze data, develop insights and write create briefs.
+In 12 mind-expanding weeks you’ll learn to understand and analyze data, develop insights and write creative briefs.
 You’ll be partnered with an art director and a copywriter.
 Your team will develop campaigns based off of your insights.
 The boot camp culminates with a real project presented pitch-style to the client.

 Each week your instructor will be a different strategic expert.
 A dozen planning directors from top agencies (Goodby, Silverstein & Partners, Google, McCann and barrettS) take you through 3-day sessions that cover a different aspect of account planning.

 In the final week of the boot camp visit a variety agencies and meet with planning directors.
 See first hand the different types of planning environments.
 You’ll meet the people in the strategy departments and increase your network of industry contacts.

 The account planning boot camp is a 3 month, 12 week program.